1,000+ Opportunities

 Please provide a separate document listing any information in the application or financial documents and audits that you believe to be a trade secret or commercial or financial information that is privileged or confidential under FOIA, specifically § 10002(o)(2) of Title 29 of the Delaware Code.

-Based on current listing details, eligibility includes: Nonprofit organizations providing services to Delaware residents.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations providing services to Delaware residents.
+Confirm the full requirements in the official notice before applying.